 - Control of CHB-STATCOMs at zero-current mode: It is shown that although existing approaches for individual DC-link voltage control are able to provide an appropriate voltage control, they are not able to provide a proper DC-link voltage control when the converter is operated at zero-current mode.
 Two methods for individual DC-link voltage balancing at zero-current mode are proposed and analyzed.
-The first method is based on a modified sorting algorithm and the second method is based on DC-link voltage modulation.
+The first method is based on a modified sorting approach and the second method is based on DC-link voltage modulation.
 Using the proposed methods, proper individual DC-link voltage balancing is achieved at zero-current mode. - Investigation of Phase-Shifted PWM: It is shown that poor cancellation of harmonics of Phase-Shifted PWM (PS-PWM) leads to non-uniform power distribution among cells.
-Theoretical analysis shows that by proper selection of the frequency modulation ratio, a more even power distribution among the different cells of the same phase leg can be achieved, which alleviates the roll of the individual DC-link voltage control. - Control in case of unbalanced conditions: Zero-sequence voltage/current injection is utilized for the control of CHB-STATCOMs under unbalanced condition.
-It is shown that a singularity in the solution of the zero-sequence component exists, which in turn limits the operational range of these converters under unbalanced conditions.
+Theoretical analysis shows that by proper selection of the frequency modulation ratio, a more even power distribution among the different cells of the same phase leg can be achieved, which alleviates the roll of the individual DC-link voltage control. - DC-link voltage balancing using zero-sequence components: It is shown that a singularity in the solution of the zero-sequence component exists, which in turn limits the operational range of these converters under unbalanced conditions.
 The singularity in the delta configuration occurs when the positive- and negative-sequence components of the voltage at the converter terminals are equal, while for the star it is governed by the equality between the positive- and the negative-sequence component of the injected current.
 In addition to the amplitudes, the phase angles of currents in star and voltage in delta will highly impact the sensitivity of the converter.
 For the star configuration, the highest demand on the zero-sequence voltage occurs when the three-phase positive-sequence currents are aligned with the negative-sequence tern; on the contrary, the lowest demand on the zero-sequence component occurs when the two terns are in phase opposition.
 Analogue results hold for the delta case.